Physiology & Health Department

 - The basic principles of natural preventative health through the perspective of Maharishi AyurVeda as well as the fundamentals of the modern scientific approach to medicine

-- A working understanding of biology, anatomy and physiology, and other important areas vital to success in a medical career
+- A working understanding of biology, anatomy, and physiology, and other important areas vital to success in a healthcare career

 - How to evaluate patients and give health recommendations through hands-on practice in our on-site Integrative Wellness Center

 What is Maharishi AyurVeda?

 Ayurveda — which means “science of life” — is a traditional system of medicine originating in ancient India.
 Ayurveda is a comprehensive, prevention-oriented system of natural health that addresses the body, mind, and environment of the individual in order to provide a holistic cure.

 MIU teaches Maharishi AyurVeda℠, a unique form of Ayurveda that has been re-evaluated from a scientific perspective for modern-day use.
 Our programs integrate Maharishi AyurVeda with the modern, scientific understanding of health to take an integrated approach to medicine.